utsavchab/OS_Project/README.md

 **Memory Deallocation**: The allocator provides functions to deallocate memory that was previously allocated using the allocator.

 ## Instructions for running the files:
-1. The final code is in [final.cpp](https://github.com/utsavchab/OS_Project/blob/main/final.cpp)
-2. Theinput gven is in [main.cpp](https://github.com/utsavchab/OS_Project/blob/main/main.cpp)
+1. Input can be given via [main.cpp](https://github.com/utsavchab/OS_Project/blob/main/main.cpp)
-3. The class defined for allocating and deallocating is in [HeapManager.h](https://github.com/utsavchab/OS_Project/blob/main/HeapManager.h)
+2. The class defined for allocating and deallocating is in [HeapManager.h](https://github.com/utsavchab/OS_Project/blob/main/HeapManager.h)